Partnach Gorge in Garmisch (Partnachklamm)

 Partnach Gorge Partnachklamm

-Partnach Gorge or Partnachklamm in Garmisch-Partenkirchen is one of the most famous and most beautiful gorges in Bavaria and in entire Germany.
-It is a starting point of some of the most beautiful hikes in bavarian Alps.
+Partnach Gorge or Partnachklamm in Garmisch-Partenkirchen is one of the most famous and most beautiful gorges in Bavaria and in the entire Germany.
+It is a starting point for some of the most beautiful hikes in the Bavarian Alps.
 The gorge is 702 meters (2,303 ft) long and over 80 meters (260 ft) deep.
 The mountain river Partnach has influenced the creation of this natural wonder.
 Partnach Gorge was declared a natural monument in 1912 and has hosted numerous visitors since then.
-The path along the gorge lays through numerous tunnels carved directly into the rock.
-When hiking through the gorge, you can see beautiful waterfalls and azure waters of the coursing river.
+The path along the gorge lies through numerous tunnels carved directly into the rock.
+When hiking through the gorge, you can see beautiful waterfalls and the azure waters of the coursing river.

 Table of Contents